-THOUGHT THAT IS POWER-How are we to understand 0 , namely thought that is power?
+Thought that is power-How are we to understand \odot , namely thought that is power?

-1) First and foremost as conscious thought or as living awareness oj thought.
+1) First and foremost as conscious thought or as living awareness of thought.
 The first thing to understand is that we usually do not have a true awareness of thought: we think, have thoughts, and that is all.
 Thus we first need to realize CONSCIOUS THOUGHT.